From shipshitdev-library

 document.title = '[LLM] ' + document.title;

 AI Slop Detection (CRITICAL): Does this look like every other AI-generated interface?
-Review against ALL DON'T guidelines in the impeccable skill.
-Check for AI color palette, gradient text, dark glows, glassmorphism, hero metric layouts, identical card grids, generic fonts, and all other tells.
+Check for the generic indigo/violet palette, gradient text, dark glows, glassmorphism, hero-metric layouts, identical card grids, and generic geometric fonts.
 The test: If someone said "AI made this," would you believe them immediately?

 Holistic Design Review: visual hierarchy (eye flow, primary action clarity), information architecture (structure, grouping, cognitive load), emotional resonance (does it match brand and audience?), discoverability (are interactive elements obvious?), composition (balance, whitespace, rhythm), typography (hierarchy, readability, font choices), color (purposeful use, cohesion, accessibility), states & edge cases (empty, loading, error, success), microcopy (clarity, tone, helpfulness).